Anga205/AngaOS/README.md

 # AngaOS
-This project is still under development, but i've added some basic features like `ls`, `mkdir`, `cd`, `rmdir`, `create` & `delete`, and they all do exactly what you think they do, and should work they same as on linux
+This project is still under development, but i've added some basic features like `ls`, `mkdir`, `cd`, `rm` & `touch`, and they all do exactly what you think they do, and should work they same as on linux

+Most of the code is self documenting and i've tried to make the comments as easy to understand as possible, but if you are a beginner and need help, feel free to contact me :D

 ## Building AngaOS
 - Before building and running AngaOS, ensure you have NASM, GCC, QEMU and GNU make installed